cees-elzinga/script.xbmc.hue.ambilight/README.md

 Download the add-on as a ZIP file.
 Open XBMC and go to System -> Settings -> Add-ons -> Install from zip file.
 Restart XBMC and configure the add-on:
 System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue

-Note for Raspberry Pi users: save the add-on configuration by exiting XBMC before shutting down the Pi completely.
+Note for Raspberry Pi users:

+ - Save the add-on configuration by exiting XBMC before shutting down the Pi completely
+ - Ambilight mode doesn't work on a Raspberry Pi due to the way it renders video

 Donations
 ---------